fedor4ever/elf2e32_next/README.md

  - linkas - deduced from elfinput and version and uid3
  - sysdef - deduced for Ecom plugins
  - stack - exe only, default value 8kb

+## Selfcheck failure for STDEXE target
+For EXE, EXEEXP and STDEXE targets E32ImageHeaderV::iExportDescType has value KImageHdr_ExpD_FullBitmap which means presence of special section for symbols missed in export table.
+Test is simple: got number of exports, calculate size of BITMAP section and compare with real value in E32ImageHeaderV::iExportDescSize.
+Usually they doesn't have such section, EXE not supposed to have at all.
+If no exports - test succeeded because they both equal to zero.
+But what happens if export present?
+Test failed!
+Affected SDKs - S60_5th_Edition_SDK_v1.0, Nokia_Symbian_Belle_SDK_v1.0.
+Not affected - S60_3rd_FP2_SDK_v1.1.
+Example: tests\kf_Python_launcher.exe

 ## Repacking existing E32 image
 Syntax: `elf2e32 --e32input=<input> --output=<output> --compressionmethod=<compression>`